ojarsbuddy/bbo/club_onboarding.md

 ## 2025.04.09

 @@@ Royal STaC points breakout does not show up on Live For Clubs.
-Despite the comminucations churn, I get the sense the ACBL will let this skate.
+Despite the communications churn, I get the sense the ACBL will let this skate.

 @@@ All hacks on the combined schedule would be nice. message appears to be understood.

 @@@ ACBLscore upgrade status.
 Considering using other software.
 ACBL does not want to be a software supplier.

 Go to acbl.org/coc for conditions of contest.

+## 2025.06.04

+Welcome to NAP season.
+New strats in effect.
+See https://web2.acbl.org/documentLibrary/clubs/NAP_instructions_2025-26.pdf.
+Use Open, 3000, 750.

+BBO contract under negotiation.

+@@@ All hacks on the 2025 Special Events Combined Schedule for all Platforms and 2025 Face-to-Face Special Event Schedule do not match, which would be nice for clearer comprehension.
+Perhaps this message is understood now?